LayerManager/layman/doc/models.md

 ## Map
 - Also referred to as **map composition**
-- Map is defined by JSON valid against [map-composition schema](https://github.com/hslayers/hslayers-ng/wiki/Composition-schema) ([source](https://github.com/hslayers/hslayers-ng/blob/develop/components/compositions/schema.json)) used by [Hslayers-ng](https://github.com/hslayers/hslayers-ng)
+- Map is [publication](#publication) defined by JSON valid against [map-composition schema](https://github.com/hslayers/hslayers-ng/wiki/Composition-schema) ([source](https://github.com/hslayers/hslayers-ng/blob/develop/components/compositions/schema.json)) used by [Hslayers-ng](https://github.com/hslayers/hslayers-ng)
 - Maps composed from WMS layers only are fully supported
 - Asynchronous processing of map thumbnail
 - Map-related data is named and structured first by user name, second by map name